Reduction of Environmental Impacts

 SMBC Nikko is implementing a company-wide "paperless" initiative as one of its measures to reduce environmental impact.
 We have eliminated the use of printed materials for internal meetings and reports and are promoting paperless meetings and reports via information equipment terminals.
 In addition, we provide the Electronic Mail Delivery Service and the Electronic Delivery Service, which allow customers to view documents from offering circular and other products via e-mail and the Internet, taking into account the wishes of our customers.
 In FY2022, we achieved a 64% cumulative company-wide paper reduction (compared to FY2019).

 Paperless Application Procedures

-SMBC Finance Service has been promoting conversion from conventional duplicate application forms to paperless credit card application tools that reduce environment impact.
+SMBC Finance Service has been promoting conversion from conventional paper application forms to paperless credit application tools.

 SMBC Consumer Finance is improving customer convenience through digitalization as well as reducing the consumption of resources by actively expanding the App Loans service to promote cardless transactions.
 The SMBC account opening app for smartphones allows customers to open an account easily with just ID and a smartphone.
 All of these services not only offer greater convenience to our customers, but help to cut usage of paper resources.

 SMBC, SMCC, SMBC Finance Service, SMBC Consumer Finance and SMBC Trust Bank encourages customers to